PacificCommunity/ofp-sam-alb-2024-ensemble/README.md

 ## Ensemble results

-The [alb-2024-ensemble-results.zip](https://github.com/PacificCommunity/ofp-sam-alb-2024-ensemble/releases/download/file/alb-2024-ensemble-results.zip) file contains all files necessary to run or browse the SPALB 2024 ensemble.
+This repository contains all files necessary to run or browse the SPALB 2024 ensemble.

 The ensemble models are run from a par file, as described in the corresponding `doitall.sh` script.